-“The Digital Savvy C-Suite and Boardroom” report by Boyden Global Executive Search consultant concludes that 53% of managers believe their corporate leadership is not prepared to successfully implement a digital strategy.
+The report “The Digital Savvy C-Suite and Boardroom”, prepared by the consultancy Boyden Global Executive Search, concludes that 53% of managers believe that the leadership of their companies is not prepared to successfully implement a digital strategy.

-More than 1,200 respondents, of which only 48% say they have digital training in the organizations where they work.
+There were more than 1,200 respondents, of which only 48% say they have training for digital in the organizations where they work.

-The reason behind this digital “gap” is, according to the consultant, the large investment needed for digital tools and resources and the existence of outdated KPIs that in the short term do not allow return on digital investments.
+The reason behind this digital ‘gap’ is, according to the consultant, the large investment needed for digital tools and resources and the existence of outdated KPIs (key performance indicators, in the acronym in English) that, in the short term, do not allow return on investments in digital.

-The study’s results will enable it to “strategically prepare companies for a successful digital transformation,” says the statement from Boyden.
+The results of the study will enable companies to “strategically prepare companies for a successful digital transformation”, states the Boyden statement.

-Gray Hollet, Boyden Global Executive Search CMO, explains that it is imperative that companies adapt to the digital environment, “from Artificial Intelligence to e-commerce and data analysis, or risk the viability of the company and its own careers.” .
+Gray Hollet, CMO at Boyden Global Executive Search, explains that it is imperative for companies to adapt to the digital environment, “from Artificial Intelligence to e-commerce and data analytics, or risk the viability of the company and their own careers” .

-Fernando Neves de Almeida, Managing Partner of Boyden Global Executive Search Portugal, asks companies to “not see digital as a task to be done, but as a culture and a mindset”.
-Boyden further stresses that “personal traits and leadership traits are critical to guide companies in this context of digital change.”
+Fernando Neves de Almeida, Managing Partner of Boyden Global Executive Search Portugal, asks that companies “do not see digital as a task to be carried out, but as a culture and a mindset”.
+Boyden also stresses that “personal characteristics and leadership traits are critical to guiding companies in this context of digital change”.

 in IT Insight